Lobbyist Tim Meenan

 For the definition of All-terrain vehicles the bill increases the width allowed from 50 to 55 inches and the dry weight from 1,200 to 1,500 pounds.

 For the definition of recreational off-highway vehicle the bill increases the width from 65 to 80 inches and the dry weight from 2,000 to 2,500 pounds.

-HB311 by Representative Fischer passed its final committee stop the House State Affairs committee.
+HB311 by Representative Fischer passed its second of three committee stops this week and will be up next in the House State Affairs committee.
+The bill will be up next in the Transportation and Tourism Appropriations subcommittee.
 The bill would make a number of changes including the following changes: